ibabel/ailab/VirtualStage/README.md

 ## Notes on environment set-up

-For best results capture images following these guidelines:
+For best results, capture images following these guidelines:

-* Results choose a background that is mostly static.
+* Choose a background that is mostly static.
 It can be both indoor and outdoor.
 * Avoid casting any shadows of the speaker on the background.
   * The speaker should be at least 4 feet away from the background.
-  * if possible adjust the lighting to avoid strong shadows on the background.
+  * if possible, adjust the lighting to avoid strong shadows on the background.
   * Avoid reflections in the background and the subject (for example glasses reflections could introduce some errors).
 * Avoid large color coincidences between subject and background. (e.g. Do not wear a white shirt in front of a white wall background.)
   * In general, background colors should be as complementary as possible to the speaker ones.
   * Avoid scenes where the subject moves in front of a background that have many color changes.
-* If there is some part of the background that is causing errors, and changing the background is not possible, the speaker could try to hide that part with some element.
+* If some part of the background is causing errors, and changing the background is not possible, the speaker could try to hide that part.
 If using a fabric, be sure to put it in a way that it does not have wrinkles.
 Otherwise results may not improve.
 * To minimize shadows/errors in certain floors, a carpet or rug can help.
 * If using a general camera, lock AE/AF (Auto-exposure and Auto-focus) of the camera

-If using an Azure Kinect camera, take into account these recommendations as well:
+If using an Azure Kinect camera, consider these recommendations as well:

 * Lock the exposure of the camera (Speaker Recorder App already do that for the speaker).
 * Avoid using loose/airy clothes like big skirts.